decretist/Dissertation/Chapter3/chapter3.md

 offering Gratian's monastic life brought to the Church".
 @southern_scholastic_1995, 286-287, 304.

-[^b]: Pennngton reads a great deal into the order (why wasn't Gratian referred to first?) and the honorifics (why wasn't Gratian referred to as "Magister"?). @pennington_biography_2018, 387-388.
+[^9]: Pennngton reads a great deal into the order (why wasn't Gratian referred to first?) and the honorifics (why wasn't Gratian referred to as "Magister"?). @pennington_biography_2018, 387-388.
 There is, however, no reason to assume that the notary who reported on the proceedings would necessarily have been well-informed about Gratian, who was, after all, not a local figure in Venice.

-[^9]: Winroth has since come to contextualize the differences between the first and second recension with respect to the use of Roman law within a broader context: "The argument about two authors is based on textual (you could almost say literary) analysis: formulations, practices of organization, source use, etc. Justinian’s Roman law books is really the only category of source only used in one of the two recensions.
+[^15]: Winroth has since come to contextualize the differences between the first and second recension with respect to the use of Roman law within a broader context: "The argument about two authors is based on textual (you could almost say literary) analysis: formulations, practices of organization, source use, etc. Justinian’s Roman law books is really the only category of source only used in one of the two recensions.
 I used to think that there were other sources, such as 3L, that were only used in the second recension, but this turned out to be an accident of the specific sections I used as case studies (C. 24 and C.11 q.3)."
 (Anders Winroth, email to Paul Evans, 18 May 2021).

+[^16]: See @eichbauer_gratians_2013 for a good recent overview of these debates.

+[^17]: Carlos Larrainzar in -@larrainzar_borrador_1999, 601, describes
+Sg as having "poco menos de 1,050 *auctoritates* y en torno a los 650 *dicta*."
+"The second recension contains 3,945 canons (including the paleae) in the editions.
+The first recension contains only 1,860 canons (47 percent)." @winroth_making_2000, 122.

+[^18]: See @larrainzar_borrador_1999, 601, for the number of canons
+in Sg, emphasizing that it is approximate.
+See @winroth_making_2000, 122, for the number of canons in the first recension.
+3,945 is a conventional number.

-[^10]: See @winroth_where_2013.
+[^20]: See @winroth_where_2013.
 The article expands on a presentation given by Winroth at the Fourteenth International Congress of Medieval Canon Law, Toronto, 2012.

-[^11]: **Placeholder for Pennington, Larson footnote** Pennington asserts that "[t]he main reason that Winroth created a second 'Gratian' is because of a text [D.63 d.p.c.34] that is found in all pre-Vulgate manuscripts." @pennington_biography_2018, 362.
+[^21]: **Placeholder for Pennington, Larson footnote** Pennington asserts that "[t]he main reason that Winroth created a second 'Gratian' is because of a text [D.63 d.p.c.34] that is found in all pre-Vulgate manuscripts." @pennington_biography_2018, 362.
 D.63